Initiative to Address Administrative Barriers to Community Engaged Research at Duke

 Working groups, comprised of staff around Duke, meet regularly to tackle specific barriers.
 To view the un-curated list of barriers identified by Duke staff, faculty, and our community partners, click HERE

-Problem: The process to pay individuals and agencies is inconsistent, burdensome, and with little written guidance.
+Challenge: The process to pay individuals and agencies is inconsistent, burdensome, and with little written guidance.

 Progress: